What is a VPN protocol?

-VPN protocols represent the processes and sets of instructions VPN clients rely on to establish secure connections between a device and a VPN server in order to transmit data.
+VPN protocols represent the processes and sets of instructions (or rules) VPN clients rely on to establish secure connections between a device and a VPN server in order to transmit data.

-In other words, a VPN protocol is a mix of transmission protocols and encryption standards.
+VPN protocols are formed from a combination of transmission protocols and encryption standards.

 Here are the main VPN tunnelling protocols you need to know about: